Support Page Content

 What is Hydra?
 How do I work with engineering software from home?

 The ECS Computing Services team has developed and supports a Windows Remote Desktop Server cluster called Hydra, though its usage is being phased out.

-Connecting to Hydra is like using an ECS lab system remotely and has almost all of the ECS engineering software you would find in the labs, however software has not been updated this summer, it has the same software and versions as the spring 2020 semester so be aware.
+Connecting to Hydra is similar to using an ECS lab system remotely and has almost all of the ECS engineering software you would find in the labs, however software has not been updated this summer, it has the same software and versions as the spring 2020 semester so be aware.

-You can log into it by using your ECS account and following the Hydra connection instructions
+You can still log into it by using your ECS account and following the Hydra connection instructions